Shaul Stampfer: Biography

 Shaul Stampfer was born in Atlanta, Georgia, to a Jewish family, and is a descendant of Yehoshua Stampfer.
 He graduated from Lincoln High School in 1965 and moved to Israel in the 1970s.
 He received his BA from the Yeshiva University in 1970 and his Ph.D. from the Hebrew University of Jerusalem in 1982.
 He also studied at Yeshivat Har Etzion in Alon Shevut.
 Professor Stampfer currently resides in the Ramot neighborhood of Jerusalem.

 Academic career

-In 1989–1992 Stampfer was a head of the Institute for Jewish Studies in Moscow and helped to establish the city's Jewish University.
+In 1989–1992 Stampfer was head of the Institute for Jewish Studies in Moscow and helped to establish the city's Jewish University.
 Stampfer is currently a professor emeritus of Soviet and East European Jewry at the Hebrew University of Jerusalem.
 His book on Lithuanian yeshivas (published in Hebrew in 1995 and again in 2005) has been translated into English and published by the Littman Library of Jewish Civilization.
 His numerous articles have been published in a volume Families, rabbis and education: traditional Jewish society in nineteenth-century Eastern Europe, The Littman Library of Jewish Civilization, 2010 (also translated into Russian).